nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

             Specifications Sheet <https://www.sparkfun.com/datasheets/Components/SMD/
             nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1136318>`_ for more
             details.
-    :param bool write_only: This function will not manipulate the nRF24L01's CE pin if this parameter is `True`.
+    :param write_only: This function will not manipulate the nRF24L01's CE pin if this parameter is `True`.
 The default value of `False` will ensure that the CE pin is HIGH upon exiting this function.
 This function does not set the CE pin LOW at any time.
 Use this parameter as `True` to fill the TX FIFO buffer before beginning